anilakbay/anilakbay/README.md

    - [Stok Takip V2 Project](https://github.com/anilakbay/Stok-Takip-V2): A stock tracking system built with Python and MongoDB.

 3. **Java Projects**
-Exploring Java for backend development, focusing on object-oriented design and enterprise-level system solutions:
+Exploring Java for backend development with a focus on object-oriented programming and building basic backend systems:

-- CRUD Application with JDBC & Java Collections: A robust, scalable CRUD (Create, Read, Update, Delete) application built using Java's JDBC and Collection Framework.
-This project demonstrates fundamental backend operations, data manipulation, and database interaction, offering a solid foundation for more advanced Java-based backend solutions.
+CRUD Application with JDBC & Java Collections: A simple CRUD (Create, Read, Update, Delete) application developed using Java's JDBC for database connectivity and the Collections Framework for managing data.
+This project helped me understand the core concepts of backend development, such as data storage, retrieval, and basic database interaction.

 ## Get in Touch
 I’m always open to collaboration, feedback, or just a friendly chat!
 Let’s connect and explore new opportunities to create something great together.